2 How to Use R on a Computer

 Experianced users of Linux are not likely to need any instructions on how to install R on to their system; however, inexperianced users may need a helping hand as the install process is done entirely via the terminal.
 There are no install files you can download from a website and launch with a couple clicks of the mouse.

-Unlike Windows and macOS, installing R on Linux does not include a graphical coding environment (see Figure 2.3).
+Unlike Windows and MacOS, installing R on Linux does not include a graphical coding environment (see Figure 2.3).
 Consequently, Linux users must use the terminal to run R until they install an IDE such as RStudio or Positron.

 Many Linux distros, like Ubuntu, have their own officially currated repositories that you can download R from.
 However, the version of R these store often lags quite a bit behind the offical files supplied by the R Project’s CRAN repository.
 The reason being, Ubuntu’s package maintainers need time to test software, ensure it integrates well with other software on Ubuntu, and verify it works across different Ubuntu versions.
 This deliberate process keeps things stable but, unfortunately, means you’re not getting the latest version of R immediately.